 CareerLeader–College (CL-C) is a comprehensive business career inventory that identifies one’s interests, abilities, potential weaknesses and motivators within the work environment.
 CL-C compares your results to over 30 business careers and gives insight into your ideal career path.

-*In order to access the CL-C assessment tool online, contact Career Services at 559.278.2381 to inquire about registration.
+*In order to access the CL-C assessment tool online, contact Career Development Center at 559.278.2381 to inquire about registration.

 Keirsey Temperament Sorter (abbreviated version of Myers-Briggs Type Indicator)